 At School/Six 21, we do not separate art and design technology, but consider them interdisciplinary.
 Similar to the Bauhaus philosophy, we believe that artists and designers should work side-by-side and, in doing so, can support, inspire and possibly collaborate in ways that are difficult to achieve when working separately.

-One of the benefits of this is that you have access to a range of facilities: From our 3D Making workshop specialising in woodwork, sculpture and ceramics to our Digital Media Studio with a suite of Mac computers with creative software, a photographic studio, laser-cutter, 3D printer, etc. We also have multi-functional space which can be used for any number of processes from print-making, textiles to painting.
+One of the benefits of this is that you have access to a range of facilities: From our 3D Design studio specialising in woodwork, sculpture and ceramics to our Digital Media Studio with a suite of Mac computers with creative software, a photographic studio, laser-cutter, 3D printer, etc. We also have multi-functional space which can be used for any number of processes from print-making, textiles to painting.
 To view our facilities, please visit our Makerspace page.
 Furthermore, we are always open to students working during their independent periods and after school in the Makerspace and encourage you to develop a strong working culture that makes use of the space and facilities.

 In addition to a normal portfolio, all students have a digital website known as an e-portfolio, which is where you record your project development and document preparatory work.
 This means that any digital/virtual work you produce can also be documented in addition to any physical portfolio work.

 We are dedicated to supporting you get onto the next stages in your education / career and therefore build the course around developing a portfolio of work that could be used as part of any future interviews.
 Our links to external businesses and universities through our Partnerships team means that we can often put you in touch with people relevant to the area you are interested in learning more about.

 All students that have chosen to study post-18 in Art & Design have progressed onto undergraduate or apprenticeship schemes.
 We have a Progression section on our site for students interested in knowing what the next steps are after A-Levels.